hebbarkishore/ml-service-boundary-detector/README.md

 # Start the review UI and REST API
 python cli.py serve
-# → Open http://localhost:5050/ in your browser
+# (Check the port) Open http://localhost:5050/ in your browser
 ```

 ---